Quantum Gravity Constraints on Fine Structure Constant from GUP in Braneworlds: Concluding Remarks

-For atoms that lie in higher states with $n\gg1$, it becomes harder to probe regions where theoretically the supposed effects of gravitational interaction are amplified.
+For atoms that lie in higher states with $n\gg1$, it becomes difficult to probe regions where the supposed effects of gravitational interaction are amplified.
 However, the smallest Bohr radius for the muonic system leads to the strongest constraints than those found for electronic hydrogen.
 From this analysis, we present prospective bounds by considering Rydberg muonic atoms in the Figure \ref{fig3}, which have approximately intensified the constraints by a factor of $10^{2}$ times.
 Therefore, muonic atoms have shown to be as possible physical systems capable of testing, simultaneously, GUP and extra-dimensional theories.

 Finally, we have discussed the definition of an intermediate length scale that would act as a regulator of the effects of Quantum Gravity.
-We showed that the extra-dimensional scenarios lead to constraints such that $\beta\sim1$ and, nevertheless, the GUP effects may be measurable.
-If GUP deviations is detected, in principle, we may infer the bounds for the higher-dimensional Planck length, which would indicate the existence of extra dimensions.
+We showed that the extra-dimensional scenario leads to constraints such that $\beta\sim1$ and, notwithstanding the GUP effects may be measurable.
+If GUP deviations are detected, in principle, we may infer the bounds for the higher-dimensional Planck length, which would indicate the existence of extra dimensions.
 Although we have obtained strong constraints on the deformation parameter and Planck length of the higher-dimensional space, we must highlight that, in our analysis, such bounds on $\beta$ and $l_{D}$ were obtained by keeping the other free parameters fixed.
 In this case, in a sense, this approach presents prospective constraints get from the investigation of the space of parameters.